 Putting a Frame around the Frameless

 At a deeper level, meditation is not a method for acquiring new skills or excelling at specific activities.
 It is more than concentration and stress reduction.
-Meditation is a process of self discovery, even self transcendence.
+Meditation is a process of self discovery and self transcendence.
 So we can look at all these benefits – increased focus, well being, stress reduction, emotional regulation – as side effects of this deeper process.

 Ultimately, true meditation is beyond any technique of framework.
 And yet we need practices and skills in order to rewire our brains and build new habits of effortless focus and compassionate care.
-This is the role of Frames – and meditation techniques at large.
+This is the role of meditation techniques.

 A practical technique for the cultivation of insight

-There are countless meditation techniques and methods for training awareness.
-The one I am introducing here is what is known as Vipassanā, or “Insight meditation.
+A powerful method for training awareness is what is known as Vipassanā, or “insight meditation.
 This is a Buddhist meditation tradition that underlies what is commonly referred to as “mindfulness meditation”.
 It is specifically designed to help us discover fundamental insights about the nature of our mind.
 Insights that ultimately liberates the mind from patterns that cause suffering and that gets us in touch with our true Self.